DiUS/pact-workshop-jvm/README.md

 For the springboot provider, we are going to use Gradle to verify the pact file for us.
 We need to add the pact gradle plugin and the spawn plugin to the project and configure them.

+**NOTE: This will not work on Windows, as the Gradle spawn plugin will not work with Windows.**

 *providers/springboot-provider/build.gradle:*